 By Miriam Raftery

 January 28, 2018 (San Diego’s East County) – With a red flag warning in effect due to high fire danger and gusty Santa Ana Winds forecast through Monday, San Diego Gas & Electric Company (SDG&E) has once again shut off power to many rural and mountain communities.
-An outage map curiously labels these as “unplanned outages” even though clicking on communities show in the SDG&E outages page map reveals that in most of the current outages, “We’ve shut off the power for safety.”
+An outage map curiously labels these as “unplanned outages” even though clicking on communities show in the SDG&E outages page map reveals a message stating that in most of the current outages, “We’ve shut off the power for safety.”